gabrielmaciel7/login-authentication/README.md

 <h1> Login authentication </h1>

-<h4> Application for login authentication
+<h4> App for login authentication and validation, built with JWT, refresh token and Redux
 </h4>

 <br>